apache/arrow/cpp/README.md

     cd arrow/cpp
     mkdir release
     cd release
-    cmake .. -DCMAKE_BUILD_TYPE=Release
+    cmake -DARROW_BUILD_TESTS=ON -DCMAKE_BUILD_TYPE=Release ..
     make unittest

+If you do not need to build the test suite, you can omit the `ARROW_BUILD_TESTS` option (the default is not to build the unit tests).

 Detailed unit test logs will be placed in the build directory under `build/test-logs`.

 On some Linux distributions, running the test suite might require setting an explicit locale.
 If you see any locale-related errors, try setting the